drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 - Run a baseline model with default parameters to esablish an initial performance benchmark
 - Perform a "Coarse Parameter Optimization" with GridSearchCV to run the model on every cobination of a wide range of hyperparameter values
 - Perform a "Fine Tuning" optimization where the hyperparameter ranges are much smaller and centered around the best performing hyperparameter combinations (those producing ithe best model accuracy against validation datasets, explained above) from the coarse optimization step
-- The best performing hyperparameters from the fine tuning step were then used to run the final model for the paricular model type and output a final prediction of the validation data
+- Run the best performing hyperparameters from the fine tuning step to output a final prediction of the validation data
 - Repeat the above steps on all model types

 ### Model Comparison and Selection